sandy98/pybase3/README.md

 ### Data searching/filtering methods

--  `search(self, fieldname, value, start=0, funcname="", comp_func=None)`: Searches for a record with the specified value in the specified field, starting from the specified index, for which the specified comparison function returns True.
+-  `search(self, fieldname, value, start=0, funcname="", compare_function=None)`: Searches for a record with the specified value in the specified field, starting from the specified index, for which the specified comparison function returns True.
 Returns a tuple with index:int and record:dict
--  `find(self, fieldname, value, start=0, comp_func=None)`: Wrapper for search() with funcname="find".
+-  `find(self, fieldname, value, start=0, compare_function=None)`: Wrapper for search() with funcname="find".
 Returns the first record (dictionary) found, or None if no record meeting given criteria is found.
--  `index(self, fieldname, value, start=0, comp_func=None)`:  Wrapper for search() with funcname="index".
+-  `index(self, fieldname, value, start=0, compare_function=None)`:  Wrapper for search() with funcname="index".
 Returns index of the first record found, or -1 if no record meeting given criteria is found.
--  `filter(self, fieldname, value, comp_func=None)`: Returns a list of records (dictionaries) that meet the specified criteria.
+-  `filter(self, fieldname, value, compare_function=None)`: Returns a list of records (dictionaries) that meet the specified criteria.
 - `exec(self, sql_cmd:str)`: Meant for retrieving data in a custom manner.
 Not operational yet.
 Invoking it raises a NotImplemented error.

 ### Data listing methods